List of Babylon 5 characters: Susan Ivanova

 Lieutenant Commander Susan Ivanova (seasons 1–4, guest season 5), second-in-command of Babylon 5, was portrayed by Claudia Christian.

+Ivanova is initially portrayed as a competent leader who values her work above all else.
+The show emphasizes her Russian heritage and gradually reveals a tragic backstory that informs her character's actions.

 Michael Garibaldi

 Michael Garibaldi was played by Jerry Doyle in seasons one to five and voiced by Anthony Hansen in Babylon 5: The Road Home.
 He is named after the Italian patriot Giuseppe Garibaldi.

-In the first three seasons, Garibaldi served as chief of security aboard the space station Babylon 5.
-He held the rank of Chief Warrant Officer.
+In the first three seasons, Garibaldi serves as chief of security aboard the space station Babylon 5.
+He holds the rank of Chief Warrant Officer.
 In season four, during the Shadow War, Garibaldi was secretly subjected to mental reprogramming, which was triggered after the war.
 Garibaldi resigned from his job as chief of security to work as an independent investigator, helping people find what they had lost during the war.
 Increasingly, he came into conflict with Babylon 5 staff.
 Eventually, Bester released Garibaldi from his psychic conditioning by making subtle adjustments to Garibaldi's personality.

 Garibaldi started drinking again in season five.
 Eventually, his long-time lover Lise Hampton returned to Babylon 5 to help support him.
-They married soon afterwards, and he left Babylon 5 to help her run Edgars Industries on Mars, one of the largest corporations on the planet.
+They married soon afterward, and he left Babylon 5 to help her run Edgars Industries on Mars, one of the largest corporations on the planet.
 During the fifth and final season of Babylon 5 he was the Director of Covert Intelligence for the new Interstellar Alliance, a post parallel to the real-life present-day CIA Director.
 After the episode "Sleeping in Light" Garibaldi returned to his family on Mars.
 Upon arriving home, he found that his daughter had won a tennis match.
 Garibaldi's life after Sheridan's departure was relatively peaceful.
 Series creator J. Michael Straczynski said that his ultimate fate would be much quieter than Garibaldi could have imagined.
 In three novels - the last book of the Psi Corp trilogy, and the last two books of the Centauri Prime trilogy - the authors explore the period between the end of Babylon 5 and Sheridan's "death" in 2281.